Reboog711/LearnWith/readme.md

     * Look at the **coldFusion** directory for the server side code.
     * Run the Angular app using `ng serve --configuration=coldfusion`.
 * Angular 8 Collected Essays about Build Processes, Unit Testing, Redux, and other stuff:
-   * The modified build Scripts that include testing are in **chapter8/angular8App_Bootstrap**
+   * The custom build Scripts that include testing are in **chapter8/angular6App_Bootstrap**
    * Scripts run against the **Chapter8** directory
    * Fully fleshed Unit tests are located in **chapter8/angular8App_Bootstrap**
    * Redux samples are in **Redux/Angular8**
    * Directive samples are in **Directives/Angular8**
-   * Pay whatever you want for this book at our [Gumroad Store](https://www.learn-with.com/angular7bonus/)
+   * Pay whatever you want for this book at our [Gumroad Store](https://www.learn-with.com/angular8bonus/)

 # Angular 7 with Bootstrap